pelithne/api-management-workshop/instructions.md

 This tutorial attempts to give insights into how and why to use API Management, when building your API services.
 It starts from the basics of creating a simple API app, and then to manually configure API management to connect to that API.
 It goes on to give examples on how you can secure your API, how to test, how to create a custom product, and more.

 ## Prerequisite
 This instruction assumes that an API management instance is already started.
-If that is not the case, please follow the istructions <a href="https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance">here</a> to create one:
+If that is not the case, please follow the instructions <a href="https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance">here</a> to create one:

 ## API endpoint
 API management service does not host APIs directly.
 Instead it works like a proxy towards "backend" APIs.
 The first thing we need to do is to create such an API.